rfitak/Camel_Genomics/window_diversity.md

 # Setup empty vector of new Reynolds' Fst
 Reynolds.fst = vector()

-# Now we will cycle throug each window in 'data'
+# Now we will cycle through each window in 'data'
 for (w in 1:nrow(data)){
    # Get snps in the first window
    chrom = as.character(data$scaffold[w])